No. 9 Group RAF

-No. 9 Group RAF was a group of the Royal Air Force.
+No. 9 Group RAF (9 Gp) was a group of the Royal Air Force, which existed over two separate periods, initially at the end of the First World War, and latterly during the Second World War when its role was air defence.

 History

 The group was first formed on 1 April 1918 in No. 2 Area.
 The next month it was transferred to South-Western Area and then disbanded on 15 May 1919.